RajatJangra2653/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. Close the **Extensions** Tab and go back to your code.

-## Deploy your application to Azure App Services
+### Task 8: Deploy your application to Azure App Services

 The rest of the code is straight forward, get the connection string, connect to Azure Cosmos DB, and add some documents.
 The application should also provide us with some feedback on any issues.
 We should not need to do any more changes after we deploy the application.
 Let's get started.